 After that moment "alone", I get up to look for the exit.
 Three steps that look like a wall.
-I go to the massage and wardrobe area.
-In five minutes I'm already receiving a massage to unload legs by UCV student volunteers (thanks!) and pick up the backpack the same way I left it, without any wait.
+I head for the massage and checkroom area.
+In five minutes I'm already receiving a massage to unload legs by student volunteers from UCV (thank you!) and pick up the backpack the same way I left it, without any waiting.

 And time to take a picture.

 Or 30 pictures.
 Because it's not every day you run a marathon.